cjneely10/EukMetaSanity/INSTALLATION.md

 ./INSTALL.sh -t <num-threads> --upgrade
 ```

-Note that prior versions of EukMEtaSanity modified your `~/.bashrc` file.
+Note that prior versions of EukMetaSanity modified your `~/.bashrc` file.
 You may wish to remove these modifications

 ## Installing dependencies